nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 And a few more notes about command structure,

-* Command parameters (e.g. `-a`, `-m`) can be made in any order
+* Command flags (e.g. `-a`, `-m`) can be made in any order
-  * e.g. `add -m GEA1000 -n Project` and `add -n Project -m GEA1000` will give the same result
 * If a parameter is expected only once in a command but was specified multiple times, the last occurrence of it will be taken
-  * e.g. if you enter `add -n Project -m GEA1000 -m CS2103T`, this will be interpreted as `add -n Project -m CS2103T`
 * Irrelevant flags and parameters provided to commands will simply be ignored

-  * e.g. Providing `-p abc` to the add command will have no effect on the feature as the add command does not need a `-p` flag
+For example, `add -m GEA1000 -m CS2100 -p -n Project` will be interpreted as `add -n Project -m CS2100`, since

+* Flag order does not matter
+* Last occurrence of the duplicate flag `-m` is taken
+* The `-p` flag is not expected by the add command and is thus ignored

 </div>

 <div markdown="block" class="alert alert-info">